 Faculty

-Professors: Daniel G. Arce M., Kurt J. Beron, Rachel Croson, Catherine Eckel, James Murdoch, Todd Sandler, Barry J. Seldon, Donggyu Sul Associate Professors:, Nathan Berg, Susan Williams McElroy, Kevin Siqueira Assistant Professors: Rodney Andrews, Chetan Dave, Xin (Sherry) Li
+Professors: Daniel G. Arce M., Kurt J. Beron, Rachel Croson, Catherine Eckel, James Murdoch, Todd Sandler, Barry J. Seldon, Donggyu Sul Associate Professors:, Nathan Berg, Susan Williams McElroy, Kevin Siqueira Assistant Professors: Rodney Andrews, Xin (Sherry) Li

 Mission

 The mission of the Ph.D. in Economics is to provide a cutting-edge education in economic theory, the development of a rigorous toolkit of mathematical and econometric techniques, and in various research areas in economics.
 This education allows students to think critically about how to approach the analysis of economic problems and to contribute to the knowledge base of the discipline